AFaurot/CSC507/README.md

 The portfolio project scripts expect the source data to be in the same directory and have the same line count

-You can generate data using pynumbers.sh if you want and run it twice, altering paramaters as needed.
+You can generate data using pynumbers.sh if you want and run it twice, altering parameters as needed.